DGrv/dorian-gravier/_posts/2019/2019-05-06-use-cmder-instead-of-cmd.md

 - Go in Settings / View / DOS Prompt
 - Modify DOS box command specification : `<path-of-your-Cmder.exe> /single /x "/cmd cmd" %ActivDir%`
 	- Single permit to open a new tab and to have only one instance

+In windows 11 it is using `wt.exe` which is slow to open.
+Better using `conhost.exe`.
+For this change it in the settings:

+- `Settings -> System -> For Developers -> Developer Mode` activate it
+- `Settings -> System -> For Developers -> Terminal` change the terminal to Windows Console Host

 # Batch files